Volkswagen Unveils Major Job Cuts In Cost-saving Drive - UrduPoint

 Volkswagen Unveils Major Job Cuts In Cost-saving Drive

-The deal, reached at the end of marathon negotiations with labour representatives, will save Europe's largest carmaker around four billion Euros ($4.2 billion) a year, the German group said.
+The deal, struck at the end of marathon negotiations with labour representatives, will save Europe's largest carmaker around four billion Euros ($4.2 billion) a year, the German group said.

-But the powerful IG Metall union hailed the agreement, which came just in time for Christmas and put an end to rolling strikes, as it avoided forced redundancies and plant closures.
+But the powerful IG Metall union hailed the agreement, which came just in time for Christmas and put an end to rolling strikes, saying it had averted forced redundancies and plant closures.

 The situation at the eponymous mass-market Volkswagen brand, which employs around 120,000 people in Germany, was "serious" and demanded urgent action, management argued.